osamasayed585/Lnj-B2B/README.md

 # Features

-**Lnj Merchants App** revolutionizes B2B e-commerce, connecting wholesalers and distributors with retailers.
-Enjoy an enhanced buying and selling journey, effortless, efficient, and cost-effective.
-Select all your facility's needs, compare prices, and secure the best deals from Ling.
-Your one-stop solution for streamlined procurement!
+**Lnj Merchants App** is a revolutionary B2B e-commerce platform connecting wholesalers and distributors with retailers.
+It simplifies the buying and selling journey, ensuring an effortless, efficient, and cost-effective procurement process.

+#### Smart Comparison
+- Users can select products without initially viewing prices.
+- Confirm selected items in the temp cart, allowing the system to aggregate and present personalized deals.
+#### Normal Flow [Disabled] 🚫
+- Enables users to choose suppliers and products with predefined prices, adding them to the main cart.
+#### Companies Flow [Disabled] 🚫
+- Allows users to select a specific company, choose products with specified prices, and add them to the main cart.
+#### Side Menu:
+- The Lnj Merchants App provides a user-friendly side menu, offering easy access to essential features such as order history, offers, wallet, notifications, settings, and contact options.
+Navigate seamlessly through these functionalities to enhance your overall B2B e-commerce experience.
+Focus on smart purchasing decisions and efficient transactions with the Lnj Merchants App.

 ## Screenshots

 ![Screenshot showing Home screen, Smart screen, Cart screen and Product screen](docs/images/screenshot.jpg "Screenshot showing Home screen, Smart screen, Cart screen and Product screen")